Let’s begin with the obvious. It is going to be a huge challenge to get an exact number of rats in your house.

 If items are being chewed frequently, and you have noticed a significant increase in chewed items, you will have more rats in your home.

-The only way you will be 100% sure how many rats are in your house is actually to catch them!
+The only way you will be 100% sure how many rats are in your house is to catch them!

 I always have several traps set up in my attic, ready to catch anything that breaches the perimeter of my house.
 I always ensure that the common rat entry points are blocked, so it is unlikely that I will get a rat in my home.
-However, you never know when a rat will find something that I have missed!
+However, you never know when a rat will find something I have missed!

 Rat poison can be hazardous, so use it wisely.